Exponential Turnpike Theorems for Nonlinear Deterministic Meanfield Optimal Control Problems: Conclusion and perspectives

 Finally, another natural extension would be to move beyond deterministic first-order continuity dynamics and towards controlled McKean-Vlasov diffusions, common-noise models, and hierarchical particle / kinetic / hydrodynamic regimes.
 In this context, it would be very interesting to connect the present ODE-based analysis with the rapidly developing PDE-side turnpike theory for first- and second-order mean field games and mean field control systems, and more generally with the multiscale passage from interacting particle systems to kinetic or hydrodynamic descriptions, see \cite{BayraktarJian2026, Cecchin2026, CirantDeBernardi2025, CirantPorretta2021, HertyZhou2025, Paul2022}.

-{ \textbf{Acknowledgements:} B.B.-W. was partially supported by the French government under the France 2030 program, reference ANR-11-IDEX-0003 within the OI H-Code.
+{ \textbf{Acknowledgements:} The authors thank Alessandro Pinzi for helping fix a small mistake in the original proof of Theorem 4.8.
+B.B.-W. was partially supported by the French government under the France 2030 program, reference ANR-11-IDEX-0003 within the OI H-Code.
 D.S. was supported by a MCSA Cofund fellowship under the programme ``UNIPhD''.}